lozass/extractLOsPresentation/README.md

 # extractLOsPresentation
-This code will enumarate the PDF files in the local directory and extract the Learning Objectives (LOs) from the PDF files.
+This code will enumerate the PDF files in the local directory and extract the Learning Objectives (LOs) from the PPT files.
-It works with the "Course Schedule and Evaluation documents of Toronto Business College"
+It works with the "PPT files of "Technical Communications v1.0 course from Flat World"

 Python packages required:
 python-pptx